-Students completing this degree will meet requirements for the PRELIMINARY ADMINISTRATIVE SERVICES CREDENTIAL.
-Students who already have a Master's degree may pursue the Preliminary Administrative Credential without additional degree requirements.
-See Program Coordinator for additional information.
+Students completing this degree will meet requirements for the Preliminary Administrative Services Credential.
+Students who already have a Master's degree may pursue the Preliminary Administrative Services Credential without additional degree requirements.
+This program requires an additional application and acceptance by the Education Committee.
+See the faculty advisor for information.